 Risk Based Haircuts Overview

-OCC is constructing a FIXML version of the RBH/CPM theoretical output files that we anticipate will be available for nightly distribution beginning 2nd quarter 2013 subject to applicable approvals.
+OCC has made available a FIXML version of the RBH/CPM theoretical output files.
 The FIXML transmission will ultimately replace the existing flat file, though OCC anticipates that it will continue to support the flat file distribution until March 5, 2015.
 After that date the flat file format will no longer be available for transmission.
 Please see Memo #36255 regarding the FIXML Conversion Extension.

 The Risk Based Haircut methodology may be used to calculate theoretically based capital charges as set forth within the SEC net capital rule (15c3-1 under the Securities Exchange Act of 1934).
 It applies options price theory and portfolio theory to positions involving listed options for the computation of capital charges.
 Under the risk based method, options price theory is utilized to project portfolio liquidating values under various potential market scenarios.
 Portfolios may consist of positions in options, stocks, futures and options on futures based on the same underlying instrument or on different highly correlated underlying instruments.
 Option positions include equity, index and currency products.

 OCC utilizes a proprietary derivation of the Cox-Ross-Rubinstein binomial option pricing model to calculate projected liquidating prices.
 Projected prices are calculated based upon the closing underlying asset price for each day plus and minus price moves at ten equidistant data points over a broad range of market movements: